The engine that powers sustainable organisations

 Sustainable taxonomies, or sustainable finance taxonomies, are classification systems that identify economic activities deemed environmentally or socially sustainable.
 Existing taxonomies are mostly green taxonomies focusing on environmental objectives.
 Used by the finance sector to develop green products and qualify ESG investing opportunities, these taxonomies facilitate the growth of sustainability themes in the capital markets.
 Capital can be directed towards transition activities that contribute to a greener economy.

-A taxonomy is essentially a set of science-based, technical criteria serving as a guide for companies and investors to determine what exactly qualifies as sustainable, and helps to envision the specific characteristics of a sustainable economy as relevant to the taxonomy country.
+A taxonomy is essentially a set of science-based, technical criteria.
+It serves as a guide for companies and investors to determine what exactly qualifies as sustainable.
+It thereby helps to envision the specific characteristics of a sustainable economy as relevant to the taxonomy country.

 Taxonomies are often government-led efforts and developed by technical working groups with expertise in green finance and sustainable industry, though cases exist where the initiative is led by the private sector.
 Inputs from international bodies such as the World Bank is also common.